 For further detail, kindly check topmost 10 communication protocols used in PLC.

-You need programming to live the communication between different circuits of the PLC.
+You need PLC programming instructions and programming to live the communication between different circuits of the PLC.

 The useful information or data are communicated by the specific communication protocols.